 Bologna Italy

 If you’re a foodie, you’ll be sure to absolutely froth Bologna.
 Get a taste (get it) of the city with this perfect day trip from Florence.
-Bologna has some of Italy’s most incredible restaurants.
+Or, stay in Bologna to really make the most of some of Italy’s most incredible restaurants.
 Treat yourself to Bolognese specialities at the gourmet quarter Quadilatero which is jam-packed with food stalls, delis and cafes.
 Famous Italian food such as prosciutto, parmigiano-reggiano, balsamic vinegar, mortadella and the popular Bolognese tortellini are aplenty here.
 Satisfy your sweet tooth with handmade chocolate and ice cream.
 A food-tasting tour is a great way to be sure to sample all the bestBologna has to offer.

 Bologna has some incredible medieval architectural delights.
 In Piazza Maggiore, in the heart of the city, is the iconic duo of leaning towers – the Torre Degli Asinelli.
 Climb the498-steps up the Asinelli tower.
 The stunning views of the city you get from the top are well worth the effort, you can also burn off some of that food!
 The tower only lets in a few people up at a time, so we suggest booking a spot in advance.
 If you don’t fancy the cardio, visit the Basilica of San Petronio, which has a lift to go up and also offers nice views of the city.